๐งช Velora Lab: Experiment Log

 ๐ฌ Observations

-- Formed a thin, brittle film after drying
+- Thin, brittle film formed after drying

 - Uneven structure with weak cohesion